Travelling with lithium batteries and lithium battery-operated devices

 • Power tools

-• Cordless hair straighteners and diving heat lamps that can generate extreme heat must either have the battery removed and carried separately in carry-on bags or have the heating element isolated from the battery and carried separately in carry-on bags
+• Diving heat lamps that can generate extreme heat must have the battery or heating element removed and carried separately.

 • e-Cigarettes, Vaping equipment etc. - must be in carry-on bags only, must not be activated or charged on board.